 Be Engaged By Staying Connected

-The most common reason cited for a failed marriage is communication breakdown.
+The most common reason cited for a failed marriage is a communication breakdown.
 We see it all the time, don’t we?
 Couples get married, enjoy a brief period of bliss, and then disengage with one another as they head down different paths and become too busy to connect.
 The reasons many state for their divorces today – money problems, falling out of love, irreconcilable differences, cheating – are really all symptoms of their lack of connection with their spouse.

 A while ago, my wife and I watched the movie Hope Springs starring Meryl Streep and Tommy Lee Jones as a married couple that finds themselves in dire straits years after the kids have left the house.
 The movie begins with the wife donning a sexy outfit and trying to convince her husband, who sleeps in a different room, to have sex.
 He refuses, she returns to her bed, and immediately we are ushered into the sad reality of so many disconnected couples.

 The truth is, many of us are just as disconnected as the couple in this film.
 We’re isolated from others and miserable with ourselves.
 We’re out of touch with our hopes, our dreams and our personal power to do anything about it.
 If you want to create an exemplary relationship, get connected.
-A few awkward moments of reconnection is a small price to pay for lifetime of engagement.
+A few awkward moments of reconnection is a small price to pay for a lifetime of engagement.

 Exercise: Make a copy of your action steps and schedule and give it to your spouse, significant other, or close friend and ask them to keep you accountable for your progress.
 Give them specific instructions on what questions to ask you and what words to use so that you feel supported and encouraged but not judged or humiliated.
 Give them a specific time every week to ask you about your projects and a specific way to get in touch (in-person, phone, email, etc.) in order to stay connected to your goals and engage your relationship in a new way.